cc7623/cc7623.github.io/appleinternal-list.md

 ***

-#### Put device in DemoMode:
+#### Put device in DemoMode (iOS/macOS):

-WARNING- This will erase all data on the device and you might not be able to unenroll.
+WARNING- This will erase all data on the device and you risk permanently locking your device into demomode.

 *1 - go to demounit.Apple.com ( on a spare device not on the one you wanna install demo mode on )
 2 - sign in with your Apple ID
 3 - install the app
-4 - choose a random Apple Store ( doesn’t matter )
+4 - choose a random Apple Store ( doesn’t matter ) **for downloading demo content (apps) choose a UK store. for just the demoloop, choose a US store** [credit](https://web.archive.org/web/20240326000212/https://old.reddit.com/r/Apple_Internal/comments/14w3wk3/putting_device_in_demo_mode/jrgddgq/?context=3)
 5 - tap enroll a new device
 6 - click manual entry
 7 - enter the serial number of your device ( the device you’re trying to put demo mode on )